 Let’s have a look now at the games.
 We have selected two games of Keres and another more recent example to illustrate the developments of this interesting line.

 This is an endgame that can occur if black plays 2…Nf6 followed by 3…d5.
 Keres discovered that white had a lasting advantage in the position arising after the massive exchange in the center with 4.exd5 Nxd5 5.Nxd5 Qxd5 6.d4 cd4 7.Qxd4 Qxd4 8.Nxd4.
-At first sight it may look as black has eased the pressure but actually it isn’t simple for black.
+At first sight, it may look as if black has eased the pressure but actually, it isn’t simple for black.
 See why here:

 Many players, when facing the fianchetto, think that white is heading to a “boring Closed Sicilian”, but no!
 White plays c3-d4 and, if black allows it, then d5 with a considerable space advantage.
 Have a look at the following game:

-As a conclusion we can say that Keres’ seemingly modest approach can turn out to be deadly against an unprepared opponent.
-It’s very easy to learn and it doesn’t affect your general main line repertoire as white can always play 3.d4 to the rest of the moves instead of 2…d6.
+In conclusion, we can say that Keres’ seemingly modest approach can turn out to be deadly against an unprepared opponent.
+It’s very easy to learn and it doesn’t affect your general mainline repertoire as white can always play 3.d4 to the rest of the moves instead of 2…d6.